 - 6.5 There are 46 buildings in Brigstock listed by Historic England for their special architectural or historic interest.
 They include the Grade I listed Church of St Andrew and the II listed Manor House on Mill Lane.
-Outside the village, Fermyn Woods Hall, and the attached stables and ancillary Causin Way are listed Grade II. - 6.6 The Market Cross is a Scheduled Monument.
-It was put up by a local landowner in 1586, though it is possible that an earlier market cross had occupied the same spot since Medieval times. - 6.7 The Grade I Historic Park and Garden associated with Boughton House includes Geddington Chase wood which extends into Brigstock parish.
+Outside the village, Fermyn Woods Hall, and the attached stables and ancillary Causin Way are listed Grade II. - 6.6 earlier market cross had occupied the same spot since Medieval times. - 6.7 extends into Brigstock parish.